 - In the case of collaborative work presented in either a standard format or manuscript-based thesis, there must be an explicit statement of the contributions of all parties, including the student, in the Preface of the thesis.

-7. A comprehensive review of the relevant literature, according to disciplinary norms
+7. A comprehensive review of the relevant literature

 8. A final conclusion and summary

-Normally, a Master’s thesis does not exceed 100 pages in length, and Graduate and Postdoctoral Studies considers 150 pages to be the maximum (including title page, abstracts, table of contents, contribution of authors/preface, acknowledgements, bibliography/reference list, and appendices).
+Normally, a Master’s thesis does not exceed 100 pages in length.
+GPS considers 150 pages to be the maximum (including title page, abstracts, table of contents, contribution of authors/preface, acknowledgements, bibliography/reference list, and appendices).

 A Doctoral thesis must be as succinct as is consistent with the sound scholarly exposition of the subject under investigation and disciplinary norms.
 There is no page limit, but unnecessarily long theses are viewed negatively since one of the norms of academic scholarship is concision.